ssjcode/FSD-CAP/README.md

   - GRAFENNE: "GRAFENNE: Learning on Graphs with Heterogeneous and Dynamic Feature Sets" (https://github.com/data-iitd/Grafenne)
   - ASDVAE: "Incomplete Graph Learning via Attribute-Structure Decoupled Variational Auto-Encoder" (https://github.com/jiangxinke/ASD-VAE)

+  ## LICENSE
+  The code is ApacheLicense 2.0.The full license text can be found in the LICENSE file.